wrongserenity/Buisbot/README.md

 ### Purpose: creating and passing another_user-created courses

-### Courses consist of set of lessons, which will be sent to subscribes according to certain schedule
+### Courses consist of set of lessons, which will be sent to subscribes according to a certain schedule

 # Based on:
 - `CherryPy WebServer + Webhook`